 - Crime Rate: Safer than 80% of Los Angeles neighborhoods

 Playa Vista on the west end of the city is another great neighborhood for families moving to La-La Land!
-Beyond it being close to schools like Playa Vista Elementary School and Westside Neighborhood School, Playa Vista is also home to Loyola Marymount University, so it’s the perfect location for students looking to stay close to home.
-For families looking to rent or buy a home in LA, there’s a wide range of housing styles throughout the neighborhood, from Streamline Moderne to Mission Revival.
-Playa Vista is filled with fun things for families to do from spending the day at one of the 29 parks to attending community events like Concerts in the Park or Taste of Playa Vista.
+In addition to it being close to schools like Playa Vista Elementary School and Westside Neighborhood School, Playa Vista is also home to Loyola Marymount University, so it’s the perfect location for students looking to stay close to home.
+There’s a wide range of housing styles throughout the neighborhood, from Streamline Moderne to Mission Revival, for families to choose from.
+Playa Vista is filled with fun things for families to do, like spending the day at one of the 29 parks or attending the Playa Vista Farmer Mark on Saturdays.

 Things to Do in Playa Vista

-Adopt new furry friends or enroll your children in Critter Camp or Pet Pioneers at Wallis Annenberg PetSpace.
-Take the kids to Ballona Discovery Park to learn about the Ballona Wetlands.
-Go on a family hike long the LMU Trail.
-Get in some retail therapy, stop by a fitness studio, or dine at one of the restaurants at The Runway.
-Swing by Hash for hearty breakfast options like Banana Nutella French Toast, Big Papa’s Sandwich, or a Killer Quesadilla.
-Get classic Greek dishes like a bowl of Avgolemona Chicken Soup or Moussaka at Rodini Park Greek Kitchen.
+Adopt new furry friends or attend a pet comedy show at Wallis Annenberg PetSpace.
+Take the kids to learn about the local Wetlands at Ballona Discovery Park.
+Go on a family hike on the LMU Trail.
+Get in some retail therapy, stop by a fitness studio, or dine at one of the restaurants at Runway Playa Vista.
+Dig in to hearty breakfast options like Banana Nutella French Toast, Chocolate Chip Pancakes, or a Bagel with Lox at Hash.
+Get classic dishes like Grilled Salmon Pita or a Chicken Gyro at Rodini Park Greek Kitchen.
 Indulge in traditional Italian entrees like Della Casa Pizza, Spaghetti Carbonara, or Pollo Parmigiana at Ritrovo.
-Or have a Buffalo Chicken Flatbread or Turkey Meatloaf paired with Mosaic Pale Ale at Gulp Restaurant & Brew Co.
+Or have a Buffalo Chicken Flatbread or a Southwest Playa Bowl at Gulp Restaurant & Brew Co.

 - Home Price: $871,116 median purchase price; $1,619 median monthly rent